explorable-viz/esop2025/ESOP-revision-plan.md

 ### Example programs

-- [ ] Somehow we managed to omit any actual programs, which is fairly unforgivable in a PL paper (unless purely theoretical).
-The "let" expression in Section 3 is too toy to count, as are the "surface language" examples in Section 4 (which have their own problems).
+- [ ] Somehow we managed to omit any actual programs (unforgivable in a PL paper!).
+The "let" expression in Section 3, and the "surface language" examples in Section 4 (which have problems of their own) are both too toy to count as meaningful examples.
+If the claim is that the programmer can express visualisations as functions of inputs and get "data transparent" outputs for free, then we need to show what that looks like, not just punt to the appendix.

 ### Fig. 2 example